spikegrobstein/acbtool/README.markdown

 # ACBTool

-libraries for working with Adobe's Colorbook file format (.acb)
+libraries for working with Adobe's Colorbook file format (.acb).
+Written by Spike Grobstein (spikegrobstein@mac.com)

 This is very much a work in progress.
 I cranked this code out over a weekend back in like 2007 and never finished it.
 My goal was to create a full library for working with acb files based on the file format described by Ates Goral (http://magnetiq.com/docs/PhotoshopColorBook.txt).